 The 21-year-old started the year with Class A Visalia, and after compiling a 1.26 ERA in five starts, he was promoted to Double-A Mobile.

-In 21 starts for the BayBears, Bradley was 12-5 with a 1.97 ERA and helped Mobile to the Southern League Championship Series.
+In 21 games for the BayBears, Bradley was 12-5 with a 1.97 ERA and helped pitch Mobile into the Southern League Championship Series.

-Bradley is expected to be a non-roster invitee to big league camp next spring with a chance to crack the Opening Day rotation.
+The team plans to make Bradley a non-roster invitee to big league camp next spring and allow him to compete for a spot in the Opening Day rotation.